algal/avahi-caddy-publish/README.md

 Suppose that you have a home linux server `box` which runs services on various ports.
 You want devices on your home network to be able to browse to those services by using clean DNS names like `jupyter.box`.
 A natural solution for this is Caddy, which provides _virtual hosting_.
 That is, it configures your server to know those names, in order to map incoming HTTP requests from names to different internal port numbers.

+But virtual hosting only solves one part of the problem.

-But suppose that, in addition, you don't want to reconfigure every single device on your network, or your router, or a public DNS server, to know about those names.
+Suppose that, in addition, you don't want to reconfigure every single device on your network, or your router, or a public DNS server, to know about those names.
 In this case, a natural solution is to use multicast DNS (mDNS) names, like `jupyter.box.local` and `openwebui.box.local`.
 Multicast DNS lets the server advertise the names itself.

 So now your Caddyfile file looks like the following: